-Teal The Function is executing after obtaining any needed Resources and without having to wait for a trigger.
-Bright Green The Function is executing after the trigger(s) arrived.
+Teal The Function is executing after obtaining any needed Resources and without having to wait for a triggering Item .
+Bright Green The Function is executing after the triggering Item (s) arrived.
 Yellow The Function is enabled but it has not yet initiated execution.
-It is waiting for a trigger.
+It is waiting for a triggering Item .
 Magenta The Function is enabled but waiting for Resources .
 Diagonal The Function is decomposed and its behavior is being executed.
 Grey The amount of Resource available.
 This varies as it is consumed , captured , or produced by a Function .
 Red The amount of Resource reserved for a Function .
 The Resource Amount Available is not sufficient to enable the function to execute.
-Turquoise A trigger has arrived and the triggered Function is not enabled resulting in queuing of the item .
-The trigger is displayed just above the triggered Function .
+Turquoise A triggering Item has arrived and the triggered Function is not enabled resulting in queuing of the Item .
+The triggering Item is displayed just above the triggered Function .
+Bright Green Yellow Magenta Diagonal Grey Red